Construction in Process

 Construction in Process (Konstrukcja w Procesie) was a series of international global exhibitions organized by artists in the 1980s and 1990s.
 The originator of this project was Polish artist Ryszard Wasko.
 Artists who were invited to participate in "Construction in Process" invite in turn, another group of participants, giving the project a dynamic, open character.
 Another original idea was to spur the artists to create their works on site.

 Construction in Process I

 The first CiP was titled, "The Community That Came?"
-(1981), curated by Anna Saciuk-Gąsowksa and Aleksandra Jach and took place in Łódź, Poland.
+(1981), curated by Anna Saciuk-Gąsowska and Aleksandra Jach and took place in Łódź, Poland.
 It was symbolic as the birth of the Polish Solidarity movement.